yashmgupta/bioinformatics-learning-studio/README.txt

 ---

-If you use this tool in your research or teaching, please consider citing or acknowledging the author.
+> If you use this tool in teaching, research, or academic work, please consider citing or acknowledging the author.